 In an era that has seen bow manufacturers consistently stretch the bounds possibility, it is easy to assume that there are few frontiers in compound bow technology left to conquer.
 However, Bear Archery has continued to push this envelope, most notably with the release of their new Divergent EKO model.

-One important note: we tested the bow in real life.
-Yes – We went and actually send some arrows downrange.
-The following is a comprehensive look at what we found to be true of the Bear Archery Divergent EKO in the form of features and functionality.
+I tested the Bear Divergent EKO in real life.
+I went and actually sent some arrows downrange.
+The following is a comprehensive look at what I found to be true of the Bear Archery Divergent EKO in the form of features and functionality.

 With all of the buzz surrounding the Divergent EKO’s release, I jumped at a recent opportunity to do a Bear Divergent Review.
 The following is what I found when putting the Divergent EKO through its paces at the range.